 Easter is Christianity's oldest festival.
 According to the religion's core belief, Jesus Christ—the son of God who was born to the Virgin Mary on December 25, Christmas Day—rose from the dead.
 The resurrection of Jesus Christ is believed to have occurred on a Sunday, the third day after his crucifixion and subsequent burial.

-In Christian faith, this Sunday—now known for centuries as Easter Sunday—is the most important day on the liturgical calendar.
+In the Christian faith, this Sunday—now known for centuries as Easter Sunday—is the most important day on the liturgical calendar.

 The word Easter derives from the Old English Eosturmonath.
 According to Saint Bede, a Benedictine monk born in the 7th century, this term means “Month of Ēostre,” with Eostre being an ancient Germanic goddess of fertility, spring, and renewal.

 By Saint Bede's time, however, “Month of Ēostre” denoted “Paschal season.”
 Paschal describes a relationship to Passover or Easter Sunday, which are both observed in March or April—though, when referenced by Saint Bede, this “Month of Ēostre,” exclusively referred to April.

 Why is Easter historically associated with April?
 Unlike most other holidays that fall on the same date each year, Easter is based on the lunar calendar.
-Specifically, it is held on the Sunday that follows the first full moon on or after the spring equinox.
+Specifically, it is held on the first Sunday that follows the first full moon on or after the spring equinox.
 This also means that Lent—the liturgical season that commences with Ash Wednesday and comes to a close 40 days later on Easter Sunday—encompasses different dates each year.

 Since Easter refers to the day that Jesus Christ is believed to have been resurrected, you may be wondering why it occurs according to the moon.
 While Easter emerged as a Christian holiday in the 2nd century, its origins go back even further.
 In fact, Easter's traditions can be traced back to cultures that predate Jesus himself.